Uncover the hidden benefits of tracking time in Teamwork Projects

 Once you’ve completed the task and tracked the time, select Time from the top menu of the project to see an overview of your logged time.
 In the time section, you can see the overview of all time logged on a project.
 Sort by who logged the time, date, task or task list.

 Using filters you can sort information according to your preferences: by date, person, tags, billable and non-billable work, added to an invoice or not.
-You also have the option to personalize the report by removing and adding columns.
+You also have the option to personalize the project report by removing and adding columns.
 Save your preferences as a custom filter so you can have the view you need in an instant.

 “With Teamwork Projects, Traffic Jam Media now has a better handle on their project estimates and budgeting process, all because of the precise time tracking tools.
 In the earliest stages with a client, they have the confidence of knowing that their cost forecasts are accurate based on analysis of past projects.”
 Traffic Jam Media on time tracking